 The Admission Committee will only evaluate the documents uploaded in the portal by the application deadline.
 The ranking lists with the admitted students will be published here: https://www.unibz.it/en/applicants/ranking-lists/ and are only valid for the respective academic year.

-If you do not achieve a minimum score of 50% of the available maximum points in the entrance test in a subject, you will be admitted to study with additional learning obligations (OFA).
+At the beginning of the first semester in the a.y.
+2020/21 in September/ October 2020 you will sit a multiple-choice test which will test your prior knowledge in the field of logic, mathematics and science subjects.
+The exam will be offered at the Free University of Bolzano or online.
+This depends on the evolution of the Covid-19 emergency situation.
+Here you can find an example of the test and also the topics suggestions.
+If you do not achieve a minimum score of 50% of the available maximum points in the multiple-choice test in one or more subjects, you will be admitted to study with additional learning obligations (OFA).
 These additional learning obligations must be fulfilled by you within the first year after the enrolment.

-In order to absolve the additional learning obligations, preparatory courses are offered in the weeks before the beginning of the first semester.
+In order to get prepared for this multiple-choice test, preparatory courses are offered in the weeks before the beginning of the first semester.
 In particular, the courses are taught as intensive courses in which the basic concepts of mathematics, physics, biology and chemistry are dealt with.
 The additional educational debt is absolved by passing a special examination.
-Specific dates will be scheduled to take the exams.
+Specific dates will be scheduled to take the exams during the first year.

 The OFA-exam must be passed within the first academic year of study and is an essential prerequisite for taking the curricular exams of the years following the first.
 If you have not passed the OFA exam in one of the sessions planned, you will be not able to enrol in the second year of study; consequently, you will be enrolled in the first year again.